 For Meniere's Disease to be considered, your overall responses would lead results that show a weakness or lack in each test.

-This information is not to be used as a diagnostic tool but just to help understand the tests.
+This information is not to be used as a diagnostic tool but just to help you understand the tests.
 Please consult your doctor first if you have questions about your own symptoms.

 This information is intended to help you understand your body and its functions.
 If you have a medical problem, please seek appropriate advice.